Application Deadline: March 1, 2020

 Mote Marine Laboratory’s Sea Turtle Conservation and Research Program (STCRP) has monitored sea turtle activity for over three decades.
-The program supports conservation of the marine turtles (Caretta caretta and Chelonia mydas) of the central Gulf Coast of Florida through the collection of fundamental biological data about the nesting, hatching, foraging, and migrations of sea turtles in Sarasota County.
-The STCRP is a community-based program consisting of 3-4 staff members, 6-10 interns, and approximately 300 volunteers who monitor 35 miles of beach for sea turtle activity.
+The program supports conservation of primarily loggerhead (Caretta caretta) and green turtles (Chelonia mydas) along the Gulf Coast of Florida through the collection of fundamental biological data about the nesting, hatching, foraging, and migrations of sea turtles in Sarasota County.
+The STCRP is made up of a morning patrol team and a nighttime tagging team.
+The morning patrol consists of 3-4 staff members, 10-15 interns, and approximately 300 volunteers who monitor 35 miles of beach (Longboat, Lido, Siesta, Casey and Venice) for sea turtle activity.
+The nighttime tagging team consists of 2 staff members and 3-4 interns and monitors ~4 miles of beach on Casey Key.
 The STCRP also works with agencies throughout the state to support conservation efforts for these federally protected marine turtles.

 Tagging Interns participate in the nighttime monitoring/tagging of nesting sea turtles.
 Each evening presents different training opportunities as there will be nights when no turtles are encountered and there will be nights when numerous turtle activities are taking place simultaneously.
 In general, Tagging Interns will be trained to do the tasks listed below:

-Tagging Interns participate in nighttime patrols from approximately 9pm-5am each day (including weekends), but will have two consecutive days off during the week.
+Tagging Interns participate in nighttime patrols from approximately 8pm-5am each day (including weekends), but will have two consecutive days off during the week.
+Tagging interns will primarily report to a field station on Casey Key and not to the Mote campus.
 Nighttime monitoring/tagging can be complicated by insects, heat, humidity and inclement weather.

 College students or recent graduates that are responsible, adaptable, hard working, motivated to learn and have an attention to detail are encouraged to apply.
 Maturity and professionalism are necessary when working with the public, other STCRP staff members and STCRP volunteers.
 Specific requirements follow: